 1. Jesus told us to.

 Jesus didn’t stay enigmatic about why he was washing their feet.
-Again, he was setting an example he expected his followers to follow.
+Again, he was setting an example he expected his followers to follow as part of Kingdom life.
 “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.
 I have set you an example that you should do as I have done for you” (John 13:14-15).
 Enough said on that question.
 The question for us needs to shift from if to how.

 2. It’ll help us become more like Jesus.